Welcome letter from the WFMAF’s President

 Dear Masters & Practitioners:

-I cordially invite your academy or organization, or you as an individual competitor, to participate in the 2018 [10th Annual] U.S. Open Martial Arts Championship on Sunday, OCTOBER 14th, at Queens College in New York City.
+I cordially invite your academy or organization, or you as an individual competitor, to participate in the 2019 World Open Martial Arts Championship (WOMAC) on Sunday, OCTOBER 13th, at Queens College in New York City.

-Each year, the U.S. Open Martial Arts Championship (USOMAC) provides an opportunity for students of all ages and all levels to come together and present their martial arts skills in healthy and fair competition.
+Each year, the Championship provides an opportunity for students of all ages and all levels to come together and present their martial arts skills in healthy and fair competition.
 Whatever it is you study, we offer you a platform for demonstrating your accomplishments.

 This year, all competitors, both individuals and schools/organizations, are invited to participate in the Opening Ceremony.
 Medal winners are eligible for placement in the Athlete Rankings System.
 As well, World Class Masters in various martial arts disciplines will demonstrate their skills and artistry as inspiration to all present to continue in their own martial arts studies.